Arbogast (magister militum): Battle of the Frigidus and death of Arbogast

 Eastern forces overran the enemy camp and captured Eugenius, who was beheaded.
-Arbogast escaped into the Alps, where he wandered alone for a few days.
+Arbogast managed to escape into the Alps, where he wandered alone for a few days.
 Sometime after 6 September 394, he decided that his position was hopeless and killed himself.

 Despite Arbogast's questionable involvement in politics in the latter years of his life, Hodgkin gives a positive overall estimation of his career: "Arbogast, the flame-like Frank, was no mere intriguer like [Magnus] Maximus, but a brave and well-trained soldier, probably the best General in the Roman Empire".
 Gerard Friell and Stephen Williams concur, summarizing Arbogast as "a first-class military commander with a fine record, very popular with the army and wholly loyal to the houses of Valentinian and Theodosius".

-In reality, the ancient sources contain few mentions of successful combat led by Arbogast.
-The campaign against the Goths and the holding of Italy against Magnus Maximus were mostly the work of Bauto, and Arbogast only retreated when Maximus invaded the peninsula.
-The eastern troops who counterattacked were commanded by Theodosius I rather than Arbogast, whose main role was the execution of a child.
-In the reign of Eugenius, Arbogast's campaign against the Franks was probably more of a demonstration of force and reassertion of Rome's power, and was not strongly contested.
-The final episode of his career was the loss at the Frigidus.
-Thus, in Christopher Bendle's estimation, Arbogast ascended not through military prowess but through a gift for manipulating personal relationships and winning the loyalty of his subordinates and peers.
-The sources make it clear he was deeply popular with the army, the most powerful institution of the later Roman Empire, and multiple emperors trusted him with positions of authority.
-Interestingly, he never received the consulship, the highest office in the Roman military and civil bureaucracies; it is a testament to his ability that he did not need a consulship to achieve more than many other politicians of his day.
+Christopher Bendle counters that most of Arbogast's military successes were achieved under the leadership of others, and that the general owed his ascendancy to his gifts for manipulating personal relationships and winning loyalty.